tomMEM/Jetbot-Project/README.md

    * Image acquisition: button (5: free, 7: blocked)   *

  ## 2) Object recognition and driving towards it: live_demo-steering_tweak.ipynb
- ### Goal: time lag

  ### Tweak driving towards an Object:
  	*activated collision_avoidance if the object is not found within 5-10 seconds.
 Using the box beside the target label to enter 0 for No search and 1 for search. need to click somewhere to activate
- 	*Possible at high speed towards an stationary object, following a moving object is limited by the 1 s time lag and los of Object detection (increase number of non object frame, e.g. 12)
+ 	*Possible at high speed towards an stationary object, following a moving object is limited by the 1 s time lag and loss of Object detection (increase number of non object frame, e.g. 12)
 	*Steering(x, y) has been also incorporated into live_demo-steering_tweak.ipynb to tweak steering sensitivity.
 	*The first value that needs to be adjusted is the torque of right and left motor to allow the bot going straight (offset value for left e.g. 0.04).
-	* At higher speed levels the difference between two wheels becomes lower, thus the motoradjustment_widget.value should be decreased slightly.
+	*At higher speed levels the difference between two wheels becomes lower, thus the motoradjustment_widget.value should be decreased slightly.
 	*The center_x value changes have to be reduced (e.g. center_x/4 worked for non widefield camera) *Gamma value (to further reduce turning strength) has to be adjusted by turn_gain_widget.value slider (2) *The y-value is fixed by the speed_widget.value.
 The y-value could be optained by box botton value, but changes in y value would need to be flatten.